 I wrote about an application called Eclipse Soundscapes prior to the solar eclipse on August 21 that allowed people with low vision or blindness to experience the eclipse without looking at the sun.
-The review can be found on my blog here.
 I’m happy to report that the app was as awesome as I thought it would be, and I was able to be included in the eclipse viewing with my family.
 Read on for my review of the Eclipse Soundscapes app.

 About the app